why-not-try-calmer/openSUSE-Conference-2021/slides.md

 # Menu

-1. Now and how it started.
+1. Now and how it started
-2. Tumbleweed and Whyw wikis are at trap.
+2. Tumbleweed and Whyw wikis are at trap
-3. Why moving docs under maintainership does not solve all problems.
+3. Why moving docs under maintainership does not solve all problems
-4. Saving the world.
+4. Saving the world
-5. Why documentation is underrated.
+5. Why documentation is underrated

 ---